alpha-bytes/zs50-content/lectures/week2.md

 }
 ```

-Now, say every time we `instantiate` (fancy term for "creating an instance of") a `SayHello` object we want to let the caller declare a default String, we could do that via an explicit constructor:
+Now say, for example, that every time we `instantiate` (fancy term for "creating an instance of") a `SayHello` object we want to declare a default String, we could do that via an explicit constructor:

 ```java
 public class SayHello{